vvv-school/assignment_make-it-roll/README.md

         - Did the student **comment** the code sufficiently?
         - Is the code **cross-compilable**?
         - To which **extent** are the requirements accomplished?
-        - ...
+    3. Once the student has positively addressed all the points, **close the pull request without merging**.

 ## Reviewing Notes for Teachers
 In case the student **did not create a new branch**, you can still launch a PR based review by doing:

-1. Identify within the student repository the **last commit of the starter code**.
+1. Identify within the student repository the **last commit of the starter code** (i.e. the last commit done by the teacher in the `master` branch).
 2. Create a **new branch** from that commit; call it `review-teacherusername`.
 3. Start a **pull request** with `review-teachernusername` as _base branch_ and `master` as _compare branch_.
 4. You can now do **code review** as explained above.